UCI-EECS113-Spring17/Nin10do/docs/source/13a_interrupts.rst

     def __init__(self)
         self.iop = request_iop(iop_id, IOP_EXECUTABLE)
-        self.interrupt = Interrupt('interrupt_pin')

-The IOPs have a GPIO connected to the AXI interrupt controller.
-The IOP interrupt pin name must be specified to connect the interrupt.
+        if self.iop.interrupt is None:
+           warn("Interrupts not available in this Overlay")

 There are two options for running functions from this new IOP wrapper class.
 The function can be called from an external asyncio event loop (set up elsewhere), or the function can set up its own event loop and then call its asyncio function from the event loop.

 Async function
 ----------------------

+By convention, the PYNQ python API offers both an asyncio coroutine and a blocking function call for all interrupt-driven functions and it is recommended that this extend to user-provided IOP drivers.
+The blocking function can be used either by users who have no need to work with asyncio or as a convenience function to run the event loop until a specified condition.
+The coroutine is given the ``_async`` suffix to avoid breaking backwards compatibility when updating existing functions.

-The following code defines an asyncio function. notice the ``async`` and ``await`` keywords are the only additional code needed to make this function an asyncio coroutine.
+The following code defines an asyncio coroutine: notice the ``async`` and ``await`` keywords are the only additional code needed to make this function an asyncio coroutine.

 .. code-block:: Python

     async def interrupt_handler_async(self, value):
-        if self.interrupt is None:
+        if self.iop.interrupt is None:
             raise RuntimeError('Interrupts not available in this Overlay') while(1):
-            await self.interrupt.wait() # Wait for interrupt
+            await self.iop.interrupt.wait() # Wait for interrupt
             # Do something when an interrupt is received
+            self.iop.interrupt.clear()

 Function with event loop
 ---------------------------

-The following code sets up an event loop and calls the async function above from the event loop.
+The following code wraps the asyncio coroutine, adding to the default event loop and running it until the coroutine completes.

 .. code-block:: Python